-Report templates $\square$ (navigation bar) > Overview $\square$ > $\Leftrightarrow$
+Report templates (navigation bar) > Overview > 🕀

-- Go to Report templates → Overview in the navigation bar.
-All report templates are displayed. - - ⇒ Selected columns are sorted.
+- 1. Go to Report templates → Overview in the navigation bar. - All report templates are displayed. - 2.
+Click on column heading to sort report templates ascending → and descending → alphabetically or by time (column created on). - ⇒ Selected columns are sorted.
 When sorting, only the selected column is considered, the other columns are neglected.